 We gathered 26 questions to elicit the participants' attitudes towards meat consumption and its justifications.
 Using a Likert-scale, this allowed us to know to which extent participants would agree or not to those 26 statements.
-The first series (13 questions) concerned the meateating justifications.
+The first series (13 questions) concerned the meat-eating justifications.
 We base our 13 questions on the papers of Ruby (2012) and Espinosa and Treich (2021).
 The second series of questions consisted of the remaining 13 questions and investigated the participant's personal attitudes towards the environment, the animal welfare and health.
 Among these 26 questions, we asked for instance the "four Ns" questions (eating meat is natural, normal, necessary and nice) as described in Piazza et al. (2015).
-Using those 26 questions we constructed a Consequences score (i.e., a score for judging negative consequences) due to meat consumption which consisted of 6 questions.
-Furthermore, we established a meat Justification score which consisted of 10 questions as proposed in Espinosa and Treich (2021).
+Using those attitudes questions, we constructed a Consequences score (i.e., a score for judging negative consequences due to meat consumption) based on six questions.
+Furthermore, we established a meat Justification score which is based on ten questions, as proposed in Espinosa and Treich (2021).
 Further details on the construction of these scores are to be found in the Online Appendix.